GhostGamedev/ghostgamedev.github.io/posts/2025-11-21-beginner-gamedev.md

 You first become a beginner of "computer graphics".
 Then, later on, you become a "graphics programming beginner", then you become a "software engineering beginner", then you become an "audio programmer beginning", then you become a "FILL IN THE BLANK beginner", etc, etc.

 I think the whole process is a deep and uneventful road.
 But, I think that's just the way it goes.
-I think modern-day game engines help you get immediate positive feedback - ie, in about 5 hours, you can have a beautiful rotating cube on the screen - 1 hour to download and install a massively bloated game engine on your computer, 3 hours to learn the absolute basics of navigating the editor that the game engine comes with, and 1 hour for your 2 lines of code to finally work because it keeps breaking because you don't know how to code yet.
+I think modern-day game engines help you get immediate positive feedback - ie, in about 5 hours, you can have a beautiful rotating cube on the screen - 1 hour to download and install a massively bloated game engine on your computer, 3 hours to learn the basics of navigating the editor that the game engine comes with, and 1 hour for your 2 lines of code to finally work because it keeps breaking because you don't know how to code yet.
 And, hey, 5 hours is amazing compared to, say, 5 months.
 And, I think that immediate satisfaction gives you endorphins to want to keep going, whereas having a red square on a screen after 1 month is a bit grim and makes it easy to just want to give up.

 ## How to not give up?